iurisegtovich/AwesomeThermodynamics/README.md

 ### codes

-* FOSSEE (Free and Open Source Education) / [Python-Textbook-Companions](https://github.com/FOSSEE/Python-Textbook-Companions)
+* FOSSEE (Free and Open Source Software in Education) / [Python-Textbook-Companions](https://github.com/FOSSEE/Python-Textbook-Companions)
   * The Textbook Companion activity aims to create a repository of reference material for Python by coding solved examples of standard engineering textbooks using Python.
 This activity intends to,
   >- Make individuals learn Python through a practical approach
   >- Provide a huge database of Companions as a learning resource